 • Turn your Instant Pot or other pressure cooker to SAUTE mode.
 Add the bacon and sauté until fully cooked.
 Remove bacon from the pot with a slotted spoon and place onto a paper-towel lined plate.
 Set aside.

 • Add butter to the pot.
-As the butter melts, add the carrots, potatoes, celery, onions, and garlic.
+As the butter melts, add the carrots, potatoes, celery, corn, onions, and garlic.
 Sauté for 1 to 2 minutes, stirring constantly.
-Then sprinkle ¼ cup of the cornstarch over the vegetables and stir in, sauteeing for one more minute.
+Then sprinkle 1/4 cup of the cornstarch, the paprika, cumin, salt, and pepper over the vegetables and stir, sautéing for one more minute.
 Set aside the remaining cornstarch for later.

 • Pour in the chicken broth and gently nudge the vegetables around so they are submerged in the liquid.
 Assemble and secure the lid (if using a Ninja Foodi, use the Pressure Lid), ensuring the pressure release valve is in the SEAL position.